Zika virus is a generally mild illness that is spread primarily through the bite of an infected mosquito.

 I have Zika virus.
 How can I protect others from getting sick?

 During the first week of infection, Zika virus can be found in your blood and passed to a mosquito that bites you.
 An infected mosquito can then spread the virus to other people.
 To prevent others from getting sick, strictly avoid all mosquito bites for three weeks.

 Zika virus can also be spread during sex by a partner infected with Zika virus to his or her sex partner(s).
 It is still unknown how long the virus can be spread through sex, but it may be 6 months or longer.
-To prevent Zika from spreading, use condoms correctly every time you have sex or abstain from sex.
-How long to continue using a condom or waiting to have sex depends on the couple’s situation and concerns.
+To prevent Zika from spreading, use condoms (or other barriers to prevent infection) correctly every time you have sex or abstain from sex.
+How long to continue using a condom or waiting to have sex depends on the couple’s situation and concerns

 Zika virus could also be spread through blood transfusions.
 If you have had Zika virus, do not donate blood at this time.